West-Middle-School-Robotics-Club/FtcRobotController/.github/README.md

 This repository contains the code for WMS Irondogs's BIOBUZZ robot for the (2026-2027) competition season.

 ## Requirements
-For this year, we are using Android Studio to develop the code for the robot, refer to the README_FTC for more information on setup.
+For this year, we are using Android Studio to develop the code for the robot, refer to [README.md](../README.md) for more information on setup.

 ## Administrators
 Jonathan Rakozy, Matt Becker, & Nadinne Motta